Probation and Dismissal

 Submission of a dissertation abstract of up to 350 words and filing of the completed final version of the dissertation with the Graduate Division by the required date prior to graduation.

-For the M.A., from entrance into the program to completion of the degree, no more than six years.
-For the Ph.D., between admission to the program and admission to doctoral candidacy (ABD status), not more than four years; between admission to doctoral candidacy and the dissertation defense, not less than eight months, and not more than five years.
+For the M.A., from entrance into the program to completion of the degree, no more than two years.
+For the Ph.D., between admission to the program and admission to doctoral candidacy (ABD status), not more than six years; between admission to doctoral candidacy and the dissertation defense, not less than eight months, and not more than five years.
+From admission to dissertation defense, no more than 9 years total.
+Exceptions will be granted on a case-by-case basis.